vanandrew/force-graph/README.md

 # force-graph
-Simple Webserver Setup to Render Force Graphs
+A Simple Webserver Setup to Render Force Graphs

+Uses express js to create a simple webserver in order to render data with the [3d-force-graph](https://github.com/vasturiano/3d-force-graph) library